-5th Sunday in Ordinary Time
+Fifth Sunday in Ordinary Time

-When Jesus enters our lives, he leads us away from the shallow existence of our addictions and into the depths of recovery.
-This is a journey initiated by grace-an unmerited gift which shakes our foundation so that we may be awoken to new life.
+When Jesus enters our lives, he leads us away from the shallow existence of our anxiety and attachments and into the spiritual depths of recovery.
+This is a journey initiated by grace an unmerited gift which shakes our foundation so that we may be awoken to new life.
 It is a journey we do not take alone.

-Three different spiritual experiences are described in the Church's liturgical readings this week.
-The prophet Isaiah, Saint Paul, and Saint Peter are each offered a moment of grace at a time when they are powerless.
+Three different spiritual experiences are described in the Church's Mass Readings this Sunday.
+The prophet Isaiah, Saint Paul, and Saint Peter are each offered a moment of grace at a time when they are powerless over their situation.
 Isaiah, who is met by God in the temple and called out of his wickedness, speaks words that many of us have likely thought or spoken before: "Woe is me, I am doomed."
 An angel then touches his unclean lips with an ember and heals him.
 Isaiah's lips and heart are purified so that he may take part in the mission of God, not for the sake of his own agenda.